opencomputeproject/onie/docs/overview/index.rst

-Before the advent of ONIE, Ethernet switches were procured with pre-installed, captive operating systems, effectively creating networking appliances that lock end users into a vertical supply chain.
+Before the advent of ONIE, Ethernet switches were procured with pre-installed, captive operating systems, effectively creating networking appliances that locked end users into a vertical supply chain.

-Initially, ONIE enabled the "white box" or "bare metal" network switching ecosystem by opening up the hardware to multiple operating system vendors.
-Since that time, ONIE is now the de facto install environment across the networking hardware industry.
+Initially, ONIE enabled the "white box" and "bare metal" network switching ecosystem by opening up the hardware to multiple operating system vendors.
+Over time ONIE's popularity grew, to where now ONIE is the de facto install environment across the networking hardware industry.

 Modern network switches have a management subsystem, based on a variety of CPU architectures that typically include serial console, out-of-band Ethernet and mass storage.
-This subsystem can function independently from the switching ASIC(s) associated with the "front panel" Ethernet interfaces (that is, without a full network operating system).
+This subsystem can function independently from the switching ASIC(s) associated with the "front panel" Ethernet interfaces.

 ONIE defines an open source "install environment" that runs on this management subsystem utilizing facilities in a Linux kernel and